-Nine Black Men Lynched in Sabine County, Texas
+White Mob Lynches Nine Black Men in Sabine County, Texas

-On June 22, 1908, nine Black men were lynched in Sabine County, Texas, within a 24-hour period.
+On June 22, 1908, a white mob lynched nine Black men in Sabine County, Texas, within a 24-hour period.
 The reign of racial terror began when a white farmer was shot to death in his home by an unknown assailant on the evening of June 21.

 The deep racial hostility permeating Southern society often served to focus suspicion on Black communities after a crime was discovered, whether or not there was evidence to support the suspicion, and accusations lodged against Black people were rarely subject to serious scrutiny.

 In this instance, six Black men—Jerry Evans, William Johnson, William Manuel, Moses Spellman, Cleveland Williams, and Frank Williams—were already in jail, accused of being involved in a completely unrelated shooting of another local white man.
 Early on the morning of June 22, a mob of about 200 white men broke into the jail and seized them from police custody.
 Five of the men were hanged from a tree outside of the jail, and Mr. Williams, the sixth, was shot in the back as he tried to escape.

 Later that night, marauding white men shot and killed a Black man named Bill McCoy near the white farmer's home, and shot and killed two unidentified Black men and threw their bodies into a creek.
 A Black church and school house in the town were also burned to the ground.